5hubham5ingh/js-util/README.md

-# js - JavaScript for your Shell

-`js` is an interpreter, "shell", and a command-line tool that brings JavaScript to your shell.
-Built on the lightweight and fast [QuickJS](https://bellard.org/quickjs/) engine, `js` provides a rich set of helper methods and global shortcuts to make your command-line scripting more productive, readable, and enjoyable.
+# `js`: A javascript based QuickJS-powered Shell Scripting Enhancer

+`js` is a versatile command-line utility that supercharges your shell scripting with the power of QuickJS.
+It provides a rich set of built-in functions and powerful prototype extensions for JavaScript primitives, enabling:

+*   **Interactive Prompts:** Build engaging CLI experiences with `ask`, `confirm`, `choose`, `select`, `search`, `pick` (file/dir picker), `describe` (multi-line input), and a `color` picker.
+*   **Dynamic UI Elements:** Create animated loaders, paginated text displays, and progress bars with `render.loader`, `render.pages`, and `render.levels`.
+*   **Text-Based Graphics:** Generate formatted tables, borders, and stack/join strings with `draw.table`, `String.prototype.border`, `String.prototype.stack`, and `String.prototype.join`.
+*   **System Integration:** Seamlessly interact with your OS for file system operations (`cwd`, `ls`, `cd`, `stat`, `ensureDir`), execute shell commands (`exec`, `execAsync`), and integrate with your `$EDITOR`.
+*   **Data Manipulation:** Effortlessly parse and stringify JSON, INI, TOML, and CSV formats.
+*   **Powerful Prototypes:** Extend JavaScript `String`, `Array`, `Object`, and `Number` prototypes with numerous utility methods for styling, stripping, wrapping, parsing, and more – making your scripts incredibly concise and expressive.

+`js` transforms complex shell tasks into elegant, readable JavaScript, making your CLI tools more interactive, visually appealing, and robust.

 ## Why
-- Traditional shells are great for running commands, but they're slow for complex scripting because they have to start a new process for almost everything.
+- Traditional shell scripting is great for running commands, but they're slow for complex scripting because they have to start a new process for almost everything.
 - By performing complex logic, data manipulation, and arithmetic directly in the optimized JavaScript engine, `js` avoids the significant overhead of creating new processes for every operation.
-- Also, it brings the simplicity and readability of a modern scripting language over cryptic and numerous syntax for different tools like awk, sed, jq, etc to your commands.
+- Also, it brings the simplicity and readability of a modern scripting language over cryptic and numerous syntax for different tools like awk, sed, jq, etc to your commands and give you the power to write declarative scripts using built-in TUIs.

-It is not a drop-in replacement for traditional shells like Bash, Zsh, and Fish.
-Rather, it's a powerful companion for when you need to write a script that requires modern programming language features, fast data processing, or complex logic.
-Think of it as a tool that lets you combine the best of both worlds: the power of external UNIX utilities with the elegance and performance of a modern scripting language.

 ## Features